 Editor’s note: This story was first published on July 29, 2014 and has been updated over time.
 Its current publication date reflects a new medical review.

 “I’m sorry, but your breast cancer has spread to your liver.”
 These may be the words my oncologist used when he told me that I was now metastatic, but to be honest, I can’t recall them clearly.
 What I can remember is the emotions: shock, disbelief, and the feeling of doom.

-Metastasis, the thing that all women with early stage cancer fear, happened to me only four months after my treatment ended.
-“How could this be,” I thought.
-I had been stage 2a.
+Metastasis, the thing that all women with early stage cancer fear, happened to me only 4 months after my treatment ended.
+I thought, “How could this be?”
+I had been a stage 2A.
 I had no nodes.
 There was little to indicate that mets (metastasis) was going to be my fate.

 Metastatic cancer strips life away from you bit by bit.
 First, it takes your health.
 Then it takes your time, your job, and finally your future.
 Sometimes, horribly, it even takes your friends or family.
 Those who can’t deal with a diagnosis of metastatic breast cancer drop away.

 Magically, you rebuild in this new world.
 You find kindness in people you never knew cared.
 Their friendship unfurls in front of you like a flag.
 They send cards, bring food, and give hugs.
 They’ll do chores, take you to treatments, and even laugh at your corny jokes.

 You learn that you’re more important to some people than you ever imagined and that these are the only people who count.
 They bolster you, and your spirits rise and fear dissipates.

 The years since I was diagnosed haven’t always been easy, but you’ll note that I said years.
 Nobody gave up on me, including the most important person: my doctor.
 No end date was stamped on me, and progress was always expected.
 Some of the chemos I underwent worked for a time.
 Some didn’t, but we never quit.